soujanyarbhat/DPS_project/README.md

 - Open project.
 - build.sbt must resove the dependencies.
     - problem with sbt? sbt symbol not found or Import spark errors: Close, Delete .idea/ and reopen.
-    - when reopened: If IDE asks to reimprt sbt --> click yes
+    - when reopened: If IDE asks to reimport sbt --> click yes
 - Need to provide arguments as specified in the pdf/ readme
     - Append .master("local[*]") after .config("spark.some.config.option", "some-value") to tell IDE the master IP is
       localhost.